Polycademy/SnapSearch/README.md

 In this case, a human client will see a 404 page easily and not be bothered by the 200 status code.
 However for machine clients such as search engines, this is a big problem.
 The solution to this, is to implement the object checking logic, OR use snapsearch's meta tag commands.

 Load testing: http://jmeter.apache.org/ or Apache Bench (but for only cached requests!)

+Based on the idea of Freemium.
+We should expect the 1% to pay for the 99%.
+We need to scale quickly, so we reduce are marginal cost as much as possible.
+And provide a higher usage cap!

+Idea: Show the number of signups.
+The more signups we get the lower the usage cost per use.
+By percentages!